Theoretical Proposal of a Digital Closed-Loop Thermal Atomic-Beam Interferometer for High-Bandwidth, Wide-Dynamic-Range, and Simultaneous Absolute Acceleration-Rotation Sensing: Simulation

 Finally, we discuss the noise performance achievable by a closed-loop quantum inertial sensor.
 In the simulation, shot noise was applied to the final atomic flux, and the result was multiplied by the scale factor to evaluate the velocity random walk (VRW) for acceleration and the angular random walk (ARW) for angular velocity.
 In this simulation, the alternating phase shift of Raman beam~B was set to $\Delta \Phi = \pi/2$.
 For the experimental parameters assumed in this simulation, a VRW of \SI{3}{\micro m / s^2 / \sqrt{Hz}} and an ARW of \SI{15}{\micro deg / \sqrt{h}} were obtained.

 The VRW and ARW obtained in the simulation are also analytically given by the following expressions:

-where $\dot{N}$ is the atomic flux.
+where $C$ is the interference contrast and $\dot{N}$ is the atomic flux.
 In Eqs.~(3) and (4), when the atomic velocity $v$ is represented by the most probable velocity $v_{\mathrm{mp}}$, the values are \SI{3}{\micro m / s^2 / \sqrt{Hz}} and an ARW of \SI{15}{\micro deg / \sqrt{h}}, respectively, which are in perfect agreement with the simulation results.
 In the analytical calculation, it is also taken into account that the use of counter-propagating atomic beams effectively doubles the atomic flux.

+Note that in the sensitivity estimation, we use the total atomic flux emitted from the oven for both counter-propagating atomic beams, $1.6 \times 10^{11}~{\rm atoms/s}$.
+This corresponds to an idealized case in which all atoms contributing to the interferometer participate in the measurement.
+In a practical implementation, the effective atomic flux may be reduced by several factors, such as the finite velocity acceptance determined by the Raman transition linewidth, spatial inhomogeneity of the laser intensity leading to imperfect pulse areas, and other technical issues.
+The sensitivity values presented here should therefore be regarded as best achievable limits under the assumed experimental conditions.

 Among the highest-performance mechanical accelerometers widely used in inertial navigation systems is the quartz pendulum accelerometer, in which the apparent force applied to a quartz pendulum is balanced by an electromagnetic force in a closed-loop configuration; a representative VRW for this device is \SI{2}{\micro m / s^2 / \sqrt{Hz}}~\cite{beitia_clifford_fell_loisel_2015}.
 Furthermore, in the field of gyroscopes for inertial navigation, fiber-optic gyroscopes have recently surpassed the performance of ring laser gyroscopes, with ARW below \SI{100}{\micro deg / \sqrt{h}}~\cite{paturel_one_2014}.
 These results indicate that the digital closed-loop quantum inertial sensor has the potential to surpass state-of-the-art performance in both acceleration and angular velocity measurements.